jmgjmg/ArduRadio/readme.md

 - Use 1 x 6-PIN header for digital PINs 0 to 5
 Most of these PIN connections are not required other than to hold the NFC shield attached to the other shields.

 The NFC shield uses SPI but the PINs are hardwired not to the digital PINS (11, 12, 13) as in the MP3 shield but to the equivalent ICSP PINS.
+Additionally the NFC shield implements the SPI protocol through software and the implementation is incompatible with the SPI HW library used by the MP3 and Ethernet shields.
+As a consequence we cannot use the same set of PINs to support the NFC shield and the MP3/Ethernet shields.
 Connect jumper wires between the SPI PINs hardwired in the ICSP plug of the NFC shield and those in the Arduino Mega:
 - ICSP PIN MOSI in NFC shield -> PIN 46 in Arduino Mega
 - ICSP PIN MISO in NFC shield -> PIN 47 in Arduino Mega